Marijoke/MSP2-MariMems/README.md

 - People who currently enjoy any form of brain training.
 - People who want to improve their memory.
 - People who struggle with faces and want to improve their ability to remember faces
-- People interested games as a way to improve recall.
+- People interested games to improve recall.
 - People with a specific interest in card matching games.

-The website is easy to manouver using buttons and the drop down menu.
+The website is easy to manoeuvre using buttons and the drop-down menu.

 I created the back of my cards to tie in with the theme and the brand created.
 This presents a clean uniformed look to the player.